pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 ## Interpreting brainfuck

-Lets write a quick brainfuck interpreter first.
+Let's write a quick brainfuck interpreter first.
 We're going to parse brainfuck programs into an `Vec<Inst>` where `Inst` is defined as:

 ```rust
 pub enum Inst {